 Affordable Housing, Retail

-Block 45 is the largest affordable housing development built in Portland in the last five decades.
-The 12-story, 240-unit project is planned for the Lloyd District, a commercially vibrant neighborhood in Northeast Portland with access to the city’s public streetcar and bus systems.
+The Louisa Flowers is the largest affordable housing development built in Portland in the last five decades.
+The 12-story, 240-unit project is under construction in the Lloyd District, a commercially vibrant neighborhood in Northeast Portland with access to the city’s public streetcar and bus systems.
 Developed by HomeForward, the project will provide housing for an under served community of residents; the majority earning at or below 60-percent of the median family income.
 The project is being realized together with LRS Architects in the role of Architect of Record.

 On the ground level, 7,500 sf of retail space integrates the building into the busy commercial district, and generous set-backs enhance the pedestrian experience.
 A passageway cuts through the ground level interior, leading residents and the public to a landscaped courtyard space.
 Inside, the residential program includes studio, 1-bedroom, and 2-bedroom units, many with views of the Willamette River.
 The rooftop community space has panoramic views of the downtown and nearby Mt.
 Hood.